 Estonia and 12 Meals to Eat

 Here in Estonia, we believe that to be strong and successful throughout the coming year you need to have 7 to 12 meals during New Year’s Eve dinner.
-Why, you may ask?
+Why may you ask?
 Well, with each meal you gain the power of the same quantity of men for the whole following year.
 As you may guess, each family starts doing New Year’s dinner preparations long before the 31st.
-And thanks God we are not French or Italians – having some food left is not taken as something offensive, so you may not worry about eating too much.
+And thank God we are not French or Italians – having some food left is not taken as something offensive, so you may not worry about eating too much.